Medical Schools with DEI Offices

 “The Carver College of Medicine (CCOM) fosters a welcoming and respectful campus environment while ensuring compliance with state and federal law.
 We build community among learners and prepare students to serve Iowans from every background and life experience.
 Through comprehensive education and skill development, we empower future healthcare professionals to excel in their careers while meeting the needs of their communities.”

-Interim Assistant Dean for Access and Engagement Joyce Goins-Fernandez was previously Vice Chair of Diversity, Equity, and Inclusion at University of Iowa Health Care.
-Director of Educational Outreach David Moser previously held the same role at the Carver College of Medicine’s Office of Diversity, Equity, and Inclusion.
+Interim Assistant Dean for Education Support Joyce Goins-Fernandez was previously Vice Chair of Diversity, Equity, and Inclusion at University of Iowa Health Care.
+Director of Educational Outreach David Moser was previously Director of Outreach at the Carver College of Medicine’s Office of Diversity, Equity, and Inclusion.
+Project Manager Janet Niebuhr was previously Program and Operations Coordinator, Office of Cultural Affairs and Diversity Initiatives.

 “The office implements targeted outreach programs, mentorship opportunities, and professional development resources designed specifically to foster a welcoming atmosphere for all groups in the healthcare field.
 This holistic approach ensures that the workforce is equipped to address the health needs of an increasingly diverse population.”